z0sun/Deployment7/Deployment-instructions.md

 6. Create a multibranch pipeline and run the Jenkinsfile
 7. Check your infrastructure and applications
 8. Is your infrastructure secure? if yes or no, why?
-9. When you set your ECS service to 2 desired instances, what happens when you terminate 1 instance?
+9. What happens when you terminate 1 instance?
 Is this infrastructure fault-tolerant?